Panduino/gen1-battle-effects/README.md

 3. Battle Effect Colors - National Dex Support

 This branch is intended to be used as a separate companion mod rather than replacing the main Battle Effect Colors mod.

-### Non-damaging move rule

-National Dex moves with zero power no longer receive physical/special attack animations.
-This includes type-based moves such as Aurora Veil, Hail, Haze, Mist, and Snowscape.
-The exception is moves whose effect directly inflicts a major status condition: Burn, Freeze, Paralysis, Poison, Sleep, or Confusion use the corresponding status visual instead.